paperManu/splash/README.md

     cmake ..
     make && make package_osx

 Remember that it is a very early port to OSX.
-Please report any issue you encounter!

 <a name="goingforward"/></a>
 Going forward